prody/ProDy/doc/examples/dynamics/pca/pca_nmr.rst

 We set the active coordinate set to 79, which is the one that is closest to the mean structure (note that indices start from 0 in Python).
-Then, we perform ANM calculations using :func:`calcANM` for the active coordset:
+Then, we perform ANM calculations using :func:`~.calcANM` for the active
+coordset:

 >>> ubi.setACSIndex(78)
 >>> anm, temp = calcANM(ubi)
 >>> anm.setTitle('Ubiquitin')

 We calculate overlaps between ANM and PCA modes (presented in Table 1).
-:func:`printOverlapTable` function is handy to print a formatted overlap table:
+:func:`~.printOverlapTable` function is handy to print a formatted overlap
+table:

 >>> printOverlapTable(pca[:4], anm[:4])
 Overlap Table